 A person can appoint another to manage his or her affairs by completing a document called a Power of Attorney.
 With the increasing trend in Government regulation of health institutions, Powers of Attorney are being requested.
 There are currently Powers of Attorney documents covering legal, financial, personal matters and medical treatment.
-Powers of Attorney can also be appropriate for company and business needs.
+Advance Care Directives are also available to support your wishes.
+Powers of Attorney can also be appropriate for Supportive Attorney Appointments and for company and business needs.

 Important points to note about powers of attorney

 As we grow older the risks of a person becoming incompetent to handle his or her affairs is realistic.
 As we travel and/or reside overseas the requirement to have a person assist with your affairs is a great advantage.